25 Things You Didn’t Know About Prince Philip

 Prince Philip wasn’t born a British subject

 Queen Elizabeth II and her late consort, Prince Philip, Duke of Edinburgh, had come to represent Britain itself in the 69 years she has been on the throne.
 But the Queen might not want you to know that her husband isn’t exactly British—at least he wasn’t until he married her.
 Before he was the Duke of Edinburgh, the young Philip was Prince of Greece and Denmark, nephew of the Greek king, and born on the Greek island of Corfu in 1921.
 He was not a British citizen, although his ancestry could be traced to multiple countries including Germany and England.
 “If anything, I’ve thought of myself as Scandinavian, particularly Danish,” he said in a 1992 interview.
 Although we may think of him as the quintessential English gentleman, he only renounced his titles and became a British citizen, choosing the name Philip Mountbatten, in preparation to marry then-Princess Elizabeth.
-These 16 rarely seen photos of Queen Elizabeth II and Prince Philip are proof he made the right choice.

 He wasn’t the oldest British royal family member ever